-Many big Internet companies have turned a deaf ear on cries of privacy from users.
+Many big Internet companies have been turning a deaf ear on cries of privacy from users.
 The business models of these companies are based on tracking, keeping and analyzing user data.
 Not many of these companies have any clear policy about how a user can remove all his/her data if one choose to.

 Users should be able to control the data they store in any of Google's products.
 Our team's goal is to make it easier to move data in and out.